 Is your Mercedes-Benz Check Engine Light on?
 Learn how to fix the cause of the check engine light to illuminate by reading and clearing faulty codes using an OBD-II Scanner.

-To be able to read Mercedes-Benz fault codes, you will need a good diagnostic scanner that can read and clear fault codes from all the control units.
+To read Mercedes-Benz fault codes, you will need a good diagnostic scanner to read and clear fault codes from all the control units.
 The YOUCANIC full system scanner can read and clear codes on all 2000 and newer Mercedes-Benz cars and carry out bidirectional testing of components.